Installing Quorum Studio

 Creating a Quorum project

 Once we have installed Quorum, we can create a project in Quorum Studio.
 There are many kinds of templates we can use for Quorum projects and they are categorized as follows:

 Running or Debugging a Quorum program

 To run a program, we can either press the green button on the top bar of the program, which looks like a play button on a remote control, or we can navigate to the Run menu and select Run Project.
 The standard hotkey is COMMAND + R on Mac and CTRL + R on Windows.
 The following shows an image of the run and debug buttons:

 To debug a program, the steps are similar.
 Normally, the purpose of debugging is to temporarily halt a program so that we can investigate it at a particular point in time.
-To do this, we have to set a breakpoint, which means set a point in our program where Quorum knows to stop.
-This is accomplished by either clicking the vertical line where the line numbers are (called the glyph gutter), or by going to the line and using the hotkey (CTRL + F8 or APPLE F8 on Mac).
+To do this, we have to set a breakpoint, which means set a point in our program where Quorum Studio knows to stop.
+This is accomplished by either clicking the vertical line where the line numbers are (called the line gutter), or by going to the line and using the hotkey (COMMAND + K on Mac or CTRL + K on Windows).
 The following is an image of a breakpoint that has been set:

 The following is an example of a breakpoint that has been hit:

-- Start Debugging (CTRL + F5 or APPLE + F5): Start the debugger
+- Start Debugging (CTRL + D or COMMAND + D): Start the debugger

-- Stop Debugging (SHIFT + F5): Stop the debugger.
+- Stop Debugging (CTRL + E COMMAND + E): Stop the debugger.

-- Pause (no hotkey is available by default): If a Quorum program is currently executing, this will temporarily stop it.
+- Pause (CTRL + F7): If a Quorum program is currently executing, this will temporarily stop it.

-- Continue (F5): If we are stopped at a breakpoint, this will resume execution of the program.
+- Continue (CTRL + F8): If we are stopped at a breakpoint, this will resume execution of the program.

-- Step Over(F8): Execute the current line and stop at the next one.
+- Step Over(CTRL + F9): Execute the current line and stop at the next one.

-- Step Into (F7): Execute the current line and if the current line contains an action, go inside of that action and stop.
+- Step Into (CTRL + F10): Execute the current line and if the current line contains an action, go inside of that action and stop.

-- Step Out (CTRL + F7 or APPLE F7): If we are inside of an action, finish it and stop again when control goes back to whatever component called that action.
+- Step Out (CTRL + F11): If we are inside of an action, finish it and stop again when control goes back to whatever component called that action.

-- Run to Cursor (F4): Continue the program until it hits the cursor.
+- Run to Cursor (CTRL + F12): Continue the program until it hits the cursor.
 If the cursor is never hit, the program either runs forever or terminates.